Wednesday, July 26, 2006

 thrown at us by the board requesting 1500 dollar by this date to repair a molded common element. like a little office building.
 1st of all is it mandatory under the condo Act that they have to replace the building or can the owners vote to demolish the building.
 2nd there was no estimate or quotation or breakdown of the actual cost.
 All was stated in the letter was that 1500 bux is required to re do this building.
 Therefore does the board has the right to collects the funds from the owner without a breakdown of the fund being used?
 Also if the majority of the unit disagree to replacing that building can we just demolish it?

-At May 5, 2008 9:18 PM, Blogger courtneycourt said...
+At May 5, 2008 at 9:18 PM, Blogger Avon in Canada said...

 With the amendment to the Act in 2000 regarding doors and windows (Alberta) being "common elements" and therefore should be provided for in the Reserve Fund, can an owner be forced into a levy when there is more than adequate funds to replace windows at the end of their life ecxpectancy?